| | |

 to rediscover Korea’s forgotten swordsmithing skills, which were

 lost near the beginning of the Japanese colonization of Korea.
+Located

 near Godalsaji temple, his current workshop and home for the past 11 years is located near Yeoju town in Kyonggi